Successful no further actions

 • During a non-VCP cleanup, such as when property owners independently clean up their sites outside the VCP, or when we oversee the cleanup.

-• During the Initial Investigation or Site Hazard Assessment stage, which are two steps in the formal cleanup process.
+• During the Initial Investigation or Site Hazard Assessment stage, which are two steps in the cleanup process.

 What cleanups have won an NFA by using a model remedy?